 The Fleming Foundation Cultural Commentary

-In this first episode of our new series Autodidact, Dr. Fleming explores mystery and detective stories, from Oedipus to Agatha Christie to Edgar Allen Poe.
-Original Air Date: March 20, 2018 Show Run Time: 41 minutes Show Guest(s): Dr. Thomas Fleming Show Host(s): Stephen Heiner Autodidact episodes are available to Gold subscribers and higher.
-Autodidact℗ is a Production of the Fleming Foundation.
+From Under the Rubble with Dr. Fleming and Rex Scott: “Q and A, June 2018 Part 4.”
+Original Air Date: June 2018 Show Run Time: 30 minutes Show Guest(s): Dr. Thomas Fleming Show Host(s): Rex Scott From Under the Rubble episodes are available to Gold subscribers and higher.
+From Under the Rubble℗ is a Production of the Fleming Foundation.
 Copyright 2018.
 All Rights are Reserved.